Typhoid fever can usually be treated successfully with a course of antibiotic medicine.

 Contact your GP as soon as possible if your symptoms get worse or you develop new symptoms while being treated at home.

-In a small number of cases, the symptoms or infection may recur.
+A small number of people with typhoid fever have recurring symptoms.
 This is known as a relapse.

 Staying off work or school